Admission deadlines: Fall - January 15

 Contact for questions:

-At least 24 of the 30 credits required for the degree must be taken at the 6000 level or above.
-As a general rule, any course taken below the 6000 level must be a CSCI course and must be eligible to be taken for graduate credit according to the course description in this Bulletin.
-Any course below the 6000 level must receive the prior written approval of the student's faculty advisor.
+At least 24 of the 30 credits required for the degree must be numbered 6200 or above.
+As a rule, any course taken below the 6200 must be in Computer Science (CSCI) and must be eligible to be taken for graduate credit according to the course description in this Bulletin.
+Any course below 6200 must receive the prior written approval of the advisor.

 CSCI 6212Design and Analysis of Algorithms